CloudSihmar/introduction-to-kubernetes/ManagingStateWithDeployments.md

 ## Deployments

-ReplicationControllers (RC) ensure that a specified number of pod replicas is running at any one time.
-ReplicationControllers also give you the ability to perform rolling updates.
-However, those updates are managed on the client side.
-This is problematic if the client loses connectivity, and can leave the cluster in an unplanned state.
-To avoid problems when scaling the ReplicationControllers on the client side, a new resource was introduced in the apps/v1 API group: Deployments.

 Deployments allow server-side updates to pods at a specified rate.
 They are used for canary and other deployment patterns.
 Deployments generate ReplicaSets, which offer more selection features than ReplicationControllers, such as matchExpressions.

 ```shell